 The Well's Bucket List is comprised of volunteer leaders who are stoked about building vibrant, inclusive and meaningful Jewish community here in Metro Detroit!

-ALYAH AL-AZEM is a lifelong Metro-Detroiter and for the past year has been an active, excited resident of Southwest Detroit.
-While studying sociology at Michigan State University, Alyah was engaged in volunteer work and the campus Hillel where she combined her passions for social justice and Judaism.
-After a short stay in Texas after graduation, the Jewish community and warm weather brought Alyah back to Detroit where she is a team leader with Repair the World.
-With Repair, Alyah works to engage the Jewish community in volunteerism and social justice -- specifically in food and education systems -- and is excited to bring those passions and others to The Well!
+ALYAH AL-AZEM is a lifelong Metro-Detroiter and for the past two years has been an active, excited resident of Detroit.
+While studying sociology at Michigan State University (Go Green!), Alyah was engaged in volunteer work and the campus Hillel where she combined her passions for social justice and Judaism.
+After a short stay in Texas after graduation, the Jewish community and warm weather brought Alyah back to Detroit where she joined Repair the World for two years of service as a Team Leader.
+Growing up Alyah was an active member of her Temple's youth group and BBYO, so it seems natural that she is now the Teen Engagement Director at Temple Shir Shalom.
+With Shir Shalom, Alyah works to engage Jewish teens in their youth group through social action and a sense of community.
 She enjoys concerts, Detroit's vibrant culture, and a reasonably priced glass of red wine.

 AUDREY BLOOMBERG returned to Metro-Detroit in 2013 after spending 8 years working at four different Hillel Foundations across the midwest.
 Passionate about the Birthright Israel experience, Audrey staffed 13 trips in 8 years, and is currently a Birthright Israel Fellow focusing on the educational and community building aspects of trips.
 Committed to community service, Audrey is an active volunteer with the Alzheimer's Association (a cause she is very passionate about), and served as the NEXTGen Liaison to Jewish Senior Life.
 She has found building community with The Well integral to creating a sustainable Jewish community for herself, and is excited and honored to join The Bucket List to help and inspire others to build community too!
 Professionally, Audrey works for Temple Shir Shalom as their Program Coordinator.
 A passionate Spartan (who has a graduate degree from UofM...), Audrey loves baking challah (just ask her Shabbat dinner group!), discovering new restaurants around town, traveling and occasionally running a half marathon or 5k.